September 6, 2025

 Another feature I appreciate is the ability to unify customer data across multiple platforms and leverage raw data into structured data to build personalized marketing strategies.

-"The frequency of use of the platform for our team and the ease at which it helps implement end-to-end solutions with the ease of integration makes it a wonderful tool on a day-to-day basis."
+"The frequency of use of the platform for our team and the ease with which it helps implement end-to-end solutions with the ease of integration make it a wonderful tool on a day-to-day basis."

 - Treasure Data Customer Data Platform Review, Shrinidhi S.